lkmcl37/Chinese-Word-Segmenter/README.md

 After word scoring, the score value of Wi will be adjusted by adding a feedback value.
 The measurement of feedback value is as same as word scoring, but with Wi-1 replaced by Wi and Wi replaced by Wi+1.

-Finally, the word alternative with the highest score will be accepted and marked as the segmentation result.
+Finally, the word alternative with the highest score will be accepted as the segmentation result.

 #Performance
 The text used for experiment is from the People's Daily 1998, which contains 253 3709 lines, with a total of 2837 4490 Chinese characters.
 The experiment environment is shown as follows: